clojurists-together/clojuriststogether.org/resources/markdown/news/September-2018-monthly-update.md

 * The Customizable Connect Sequences are released, including the No-prompting Jack-in mentioned in the last report.
 It has been iterated on and some bugs are also squashed.
 * Fix Figwheel Main deps added to non-cljs projects
-* Support connecting to Leiningen and CLI project using shadow-cljs watcher *Support for launching with user aliases/profiles
+* Support connecting to Leiningen and CLI project using shadow-cljs watcher *S upport for launching with user aliases/profiles

 Other
 * More accurate code completion lookups (by giving the nREPL completion middleware more context for the lookup).